pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 **File 2.5 and 3.5**

 Added sort in identifying repurposing candidates for reproducibility consistency of the empirical p value calculations.
 Also filtered null gene values from all druggable genes.
 These were cosmetic and led to no changes in final values or drugs.
+   - Removed filtering to only keep first drug-gene connection in indirect aggregation function, this was cosmetic to allow more understanding of what genes were connected to drugs.
+Increased some drugs support in later stages but did not affect final drugs.
+This was a cosmetic change as well.

 **Collective Impact:**